neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Discussion - Questions and Next Steps.md

 Today we used AuraDB and a Deployment Manager template to deploy Neo4j EE.
 AuraDS is going GA on GCP in a matter of days.
 For people who want a SaaS solution, that's going to be preferable.
 The GDS version we used, 2.0.0, was released 3/25.
 An updated Google Marketplace listing should be coming in the next few days.
 Deployment is rapidly improving.

 ## Lab 2 - Connect to Neo4j
 We connected over HTTP.
-We are work on improving the self signed cert experience for deployment on IaaS.
+We are working on improving the self signed cert experience for deployment on IaaS.
 We'd also like to use Let's Encrypt or something similar to get a proper cert.
 Using Aura avoids this issue entirely.

 ## Lab 3 - Moving Data
 We used LOAD CSV to pull data in.
 That is one of many ways.
 Neo4j [Data Loader](https://data-importer.neo4j.io/) was recently released.
 However it doesn't support compound keys on relationships, so we weren't able to use it.